 How has the natural world shaped UAE culture and ways of human coexistence?
 How can people draw on cultural knowledge of the environment to meet our climate present and future?

-At the Festival, participants will demonstrate traditions linked to places and ecosystems, from the old work songs of pearl divers to ancient irrigation technology to beekeeping.
-Visitors will see birds of prey and camels and learn about human-animal partnerships.
-In creative workshops and activities for families, visitors can learn about the conservation of key species like dugongs and turtles as well as ecosystems like mangrove forests.
+At the Festival, participants demonstrated traditions linked to places and ecosystems, from the old work songs of pearl divers to ancient irrigation technology to beekeeping.
+Visitors learned about human-animal partnerships through falconry.
+In creative workshops and activities for families, visitors learned about the conservation of key species like dugongs and turtles as well as ecosystems like mangrove forests.

-In addition to the local building traditions of coral-stone and areesh, or woven palm, an interactive installation will introduce visitors to the modern built environment and a growing interest in adaptive reuse.
-As street art enlivens UAE cityscapes, visitors can join in the creation of an original mural that reflects the patterns and textures of everyday life in urban neighborhoods.
+In addition to the local building traditions of coral-stone and areesh, or woven palm, an interactive installation introduced visitors to the modern built environment and a growing interest in adaptive reuse.
+As street art enlivens UAE cityscapes, we joined in the creation of an original mural that reflects the patterns and textures of everyday life in urban neighborhoods.